You may receive a letter or a phone call inviting you to use our video consultation service for your outpatient appointment.

 You will need to test your device to ensure you are using the right browser, your microphone and camera are set up correctly and you have a strong internet connection.
 This can be done before you join

 View our guidance leaflet to ensure your computer or device is compatible.

 During the video consultation, your clinician may share their computer screen with you, to display test results, or other important information.

 At the end of your video consultation, the clinician may suggest a further appointment.
 The next appointment may be on-site at the hospital, via telephone or by video.
-Either the clinician will agree a date and time with you or a member of our administrative team will contact you by phone in the next few days.

 After you disconnect the video call, you will be asked to complete a questionnaire.
 We very much appreciate you spending the time to provide feedback on your experience to help us to improve our service.